-In light of the need to ensure that in both form and content disclosure is clear, true and fair, the Report on Operations includes information in accordance with the principles of priorperiod quarterly reports including condensed balance sheet and income statement prepared following principles previously used - as required by Consob Notice 6064293 dated July 28, 2006 a line-by-line reconciliation of these to the statutory statements is given in an annex to the Accounts - and in other interim financial statements.
+In light of the need to ensure that in both form and content disclosure is clear, true and fair, the Report on operations includes information in accordance with the principles of prior-period quarterly reports including condensed balance sheet and income statement prepared following principles previously used -as required by Consob Notice 6064293 dated July 28, 2006 a line-by-line reconciliation of these to the statutory statements is given in an annex to the Accounts - and in other interim financial statements.

-The report is accompanied by a number of tables - Highlights, Condensed Accounts, Quarterly Figures, Comparison Q4 2012 / Q4 2011, Segment Reporting, How the Group Has Grown and the UniCredit Share - as well as a comment on Group Results and Results by Business Segment.
+The report is accompanied by a number of tables -Highlights, Condensed Accounts, Quarterly Figures, a Comparison of Q4 2012 with Q4 2011, Segment Reporting, How the Group Has Grown and the UniCredit Share - as well as a comment on Group Results and Results by Business Segment.